Make a Date with Luxury this Christmas at Marco Pierre White in Leicester Square

 Mr White’s is Marco’s newest venture, having opened its doors in 2022.
 Described as a ‘Steak, Pizza and Gin House’, it’s right in the centre of the action at number 20-21 Leicester Square.

-The food focus is crowd-pleasers: gin cocktails, classic Caesar salads, arancini, and of course, steak and chips.
+The food focus is crowd-pleasers: gin cocktails, classic Caesar salads, arancini, and of course, chips and steak which could be from Steak Delivery online.
 The frontage of Mr White’s looks smart: black and white striped awnings and a twinkly fairy-lit first floor terrace stand out from the neighbouring fast-food joints close by.

 Team YCB visited the Marco Pierre White Leicester Square location on a November evening for dinner and drinks, with Leicester Square’s vibrant festive spirit being in full swing thanks to the annual Christmas residency of La Clique circus show.
 Once inside, Mr White’s felt like a welcoming haven – we were seated on comfy circular leather sofa seating, ideal for a cosy date.
 This was next to an impressive atrium space decorated with lush trailing plants, a botanical surprise in the hustle and bustle of London’s busiest postcode.